rust-lang/rfcs/text/0000-let-expression.md

 this doesn't redefine logic operators. `if x { y } else { false }` is definition of `x && y`.

 ## Why now?
-This RFC exists thanks to people who choose `if let` for syntax we know today.
+This RFC exists because of the `if let` syntax we know today.
 That syntax wasn't the only choice and there was other options like `iflet`, `if match`, `let if`, `if is` or another `keyword`.
-If they chose one of the alternatives, no one would have even imagined the let expressions in form of this RFC and this RFC either did not come into being at all or came in a completely different form and with different capabilities.
+If one of those had been picked this RFC would not have been necessary or would have been very different.
-But they chose `if let` among other options (with good reasons) and we are here.
-Similarly people who choose `&&` for `if let chain` could kill this.
-They didn't choose `&&` as randomly as choosing `if let` and had let expression in their mind, but they had other options like `,` on the table, which wasn't compatible with let expressions.
+Similary, If the `,` symbol is used instead of `&&` for the if-let-chain RFC, this RFC would not be necessary since it would not be compatible.

 But luck is not always with us.
-We can't expect each new RFC to randomly add another piece of the let expression puzzle to the language.
-For example `matches!` and `let-else` are potentially against this, `matches!` can [coexist with let expression][future-of-matches] but let-else is not compatible with let expression and they can hardly be together in one place.
-Fortunately, people have felt that `let-else` is not compatible with `if let chain`, and this is one of the unresolved questions.
+We can't expect each new RFC to add another piece of the let expression puzzle to the language.
+For example, `matches!` and `let-else` are potentially not compatible with this RFC, `matches!` can [coexist with let expression][future-of-matches] but let-else is not compatible with let expression and therefore can't coexist.
+Some people have felt that `let-else` is not compatible with `if let chain`, and this is one of the unresolved questions in that RFC.
 The answer to this question is: they are not compatible!
-This RFC with less addition to language grammar and more expressive power is superior.
+This RFC has more compatiblity with if-let-chain and less additions to the language grammar.

-So goal of proposing this now is to prevent `let-else` and future similar RFCs to be stabilized.
-Originally authors of `if let chain` had an incremental plan toward let expression.
+The goal of proposing this now is to prevent `let-else` and future similar RFCs to be stabilized.
+Originally, authors of the if-let-chain RFC had an incremental plan toward let expression.
-But the implementation of the first part took a long time (which is not over yet) so we are here.
-If authors of `if let chain` had submitted a complete proposal from the beginning and it had been accepted, we would not have seen things like `let-else` at all.
+The implementation of the first part took a long time and is still not done.
+Since the if-let-chain RFC is still not completed we didn't see next steps toward let expressions.
+So RFCs like `let-else` came to solve problems in their own way, without compatibility with let expressions and therefore, if-let-chains.

 Even if it doesn't fit in this year road-map, we should decide if we want it or not today.
-Even today is late!
+Even today is too late!

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation